 The last requirement is the main reason so many of these claims fail.
 Firstly, the victim must prove that a bartender—or other individual—should have recognized that the driver was intoxicated.
 Next, victims must be able to show that the bartender’s actions directly contributed to the crash.
 In many cases, a driver has had drinks in several places, so it can be hard to hold a single business accountable.
 Lastly, victims should gather witnesses who were at the bar and can attest to the driver’s condition.
 Tracking down these witnesses isn’t easy, and when they are found, their testimony may be in question if the witnesses were intoxicated as well.

 The best way to determine dram shop liability is to consult with an attorney after your accident.
 We can investigate the circumstances of the crash on your behalf, conduct witness interviews, and consult with accident reconstruction teams to show how the negligent server directly contributed to your injuries.
-Learn more about protecting your case in our free guide, Don’t Wreck Your Injury Claim, or click the contact link on this page to tell us what happened to you.
+Learn more about protecting your case in our free guide, Don’t Wreck Your Injury Claim.